 - FHA Loan Limits is capped at $294,515

-- Conventional Loan Limits is capped at $453,100
+- Conventional Loan Limits are capped at $453,100

+Homebuyers of higher-priced homes are forced to qualify with conventional loans versus FHA Loans due to the higher loan limits.
 Borrowers who need to qualify for a mortgage with a direct lender with no mortgage overlays on government and conventional loans, please contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for a faster response.
-Or email us at [email protected] The Team at GCA Mortgage Group are available 7 days a week, evenings, weekends, and holidays.
+Or email us at [email protected] The Team at GCA Mortgage Group is available 7 days a week, evenings, weekends, and holidays.